Information for prospective candidates

 The best way to find out about what it’s like to be a Deputy is to speak to an existing one.
 Current Deputies are listed on www.gov.gg/yourdeputies.
 You can also contact the Election 2020 Office for help on 01481 747579 or email [email protected].
 They’ll be able to provide you with some further information and advice.

-A draft Nomination Form is available to download here, the final version of the Nomination form will be available this week.
+The Nomination Form is available to download here.
 Each form must be signed by a proposer and seconder whose names must be on the Electoral Roll.
 Completed forms must be returned to the Bailiff's Secretary between 9am on Tuesday 1 September and 4pm on Friday 4 September.
+Please note that forms will not be accepted before or after that period.

 Each candidate can apply for a grant of up to £500 towards campaign materials.
 They will also be given benefits-in-kind by way of space on this website and being allocated two pages for their manifesto in the candidate manifesto booklet which will be delivered to every home on the Electoral Roll.